tengyaosong/tengyaosong/README.md

 - 👋 Hi, I’m @tengyaosong
 - 👀 I’m interested in testing bioinformatics tools in transcription regulation and chromatin structures.
 - 🌱 I’m currently learning Master of Computer Science in Georgia Tech
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... tengyaosong@
+- 📫 How to reach me ... tengyaosong@gmail.com

 <!---
 tengyaosong/tengyaosong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.